-We are very excited to announce the birth of a truly Southern African and multidisciplinary congress to enhance all healthcare providers’ knowledge of ADHD.
-This congress aims to bring together psychiatrists, paediatricians, general practitioners, psychologists and occupational therapists – the whole team involved with the optimal management of ADHD across the lifespan.
-Due to the Covid-19 pandemic, what was initially envisioned as a three-day congress was re-designed as a virtual congress presented over 6 days.
+We are excited to welcome you to the 2nd Southern African Multidisciplinary ADHD Congress, which aims to bring together psychiatrists, paediatricians, general practitioners, psychologists, and occupational therapists – the whole team involved with the optimal management of ADHD across the lifespan.

-Through a strong partnership, state of the art IT infrastructure and support from the University of Stellenbosch Business School, this will be a live and interactive congress – all in the safe and convenient space of your home or office.
-Each delegate will receive detailed log in instructions with unique links to the sessions they have registered for.
-You will also receive details for downloading the congress app where you will be able to find all the relevant information about the programme, speakers and sponsors.
+Through a strong partnership, state of the art IT infrastructure and support from the University of Stellenbosch Business School, this will again be a live and interactive virtual event.
+On registration, delegates will receive detailed log in instructions for the event.
+You will also receive details for downloading the congress app where you will be able to find all the relevant information about the programme, speakers, and sponsors.

-We hope that you will participate in this event and look forward to welcoming you to 1st Southern Africa Multidisciplinary ADHD Congress.
+Last year’s inaugural congress was attended by more than 300 delegates representing seven countries.
+We hope that you will participate in this year’s event and are looking forward to welcoming you to the 2nd Southern Africa Multidisciplinary ADHD Congress.

 Please do not hesitate to contact us should you require any further information or assistance.